juliusmendizabal/ECE-2112-PA-4/README.md

 Instru = df.loc[(df['Track']=='Instrumentation') & (df['Hometown']=='Luzon') & (df['Electronics']>70), ['Name','GEAS','Electronics']].style.hide(axis="index")
 Instru
 ```
+`df.loc[...]` was used to locate the needed columns according to the format given.

 The following conditions such as; Electronics score that are only greater than 70, board takers whose college track is Instrumentation and whose hometown was Luzon were followed.
 The output of the code above is as follows: